Auguste Henri Jacob: The "miracles" of the Zouave

-The Marshals' sisavowal
+The Marshals' disavowal

 In late August 1867, an incident occurred that called into question the credibility of the Zouave.
 In an article published in La Petite Presse on August 24, Amédée Rolland reports that Marshal Forey, who is now suffering from hemiplegia, has requested the Zouave to provide him with treatment at his residence in Bourg-la-Reine.
 In response to the marshal's aides-de-camp, Jacob asserts that it is not within his purview to provide medical services outside of his residence, citing legal constraints about the practice of medicine.
 Upon learning of this refusal, Marshal Canrobert is said to have declared, "I shall bring him to you within two hours."
 Jacob is then transported to Bourg-la-Reine, where Marshal Forey, transported on a stretcher and left alone in the garden with the Zouave, is reportedly observed an hour later traversing the garden, leaning "with one hand on his companion's shoulder," then "suddenly stopping to embrace Jacob's head," and finally "throwing his cane in the air."

 On August 29, La Petite Presse published a clarification from an aide-de-camp of Marshal Forey, which dismissed the previous account as "a very amusing little story," wrongly presented as fact.
 This retraction has a greater impact on the public than all the doctors' denials combined.
 It specifies that the marshal has been able to walk for three months, supported on one side by a cane and on the other gently held by a servant.
 The event is described as follows:

 Without any preamble other than the customary military greeting, the Zouave first freed the marshal, despite his initial resistance, from his servant, whose role he assumed as support, then from his cane, and forced the patient to rely on his own limbs as much as his weakened muscles allowed.

 Adding to the controversy, a few days later, Le Figaro publishes a letter from an aide-de-camp of Marshal Canrobert stating that he "has never seen or heard of the Zouave Jacob and...has never had any involvement with this soldier, who is not under his command."

 First verse of a satirical song published in September 1867 by Le Tintamarre, whose editors have always mocked Jacob's “miracles.”
 (Note: Guillaume Walther, the author of the Zouave's song, had already published in Le Tintamarre the following verses: "What I appreciate most about him / Is that he operates under his own name. / To those who call him Messiah, / He gently replies: 'But no.'")